 In summary, proprietary trading firms offer an excellent opportunity to build a trading career with free training, large sums of capital to trade with, and top-notch trading platforms and tools.
 If you have plans to start trading seriously, it is a way you must consider.
-Do your research and figure out what is the best prop trading firm for you – a traditional one or an online prop trading firm?
+Do your research and figure out the best prop trading firm for you – a traditional one or an online one.
 A forex prop trading firm, or futures?

-And, if you have any doubts about starting your trading journey and you’ve landed on this page, we suggest you contact our support team to get more information about our online funded trading account.
-We provide full support and training from our mentors, competitive fees, and an attractive profit split percentage.
+And, if you have any doubts about starting your trading journey and you’ve landed on this page, we suggest you contact our support team to get more information about our trading academy and your path from the academy to a career-funded trader.
+We provide full support and training from our trading coaches, competitive fees, and an attractive profit split percentage.

 What is proprietary trading?